 Minimum Investment Amount: No minimum

-Promotions: New clients get up to $500 cash bonus depending on their account balance.
+Promotions: New clients get up to a $500 cash bonus depending on their account balance.

 Offers Self-directed RESP: No